-Talking to your child isn’t always easy, especially when it comes to something as big as college.
+Talking to your child isn’t always easy, especially when it comes to talking about college.
 Here’s some advice to help you and your family better communicate throughout your child’s college search process.

 Start the conversation.